truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/Chia.md

 If you created datasets to use, select **Host Path (Path that already exists on the system)**.
 Enter or browse to select the mount path for the **config** and **plot**  datasets created in [First Steps](#first-steps) and populate the **Host Path** field for both **Data** and **Plots** storage volumes.

-Accept the defaults in Resources or change the CPU and memory limits to suit your use case.
+Accept the defaults in [**Resource Configuration**](#resource-configuration) or change the CPU and memory limits to suit your use case.

 Click **Install**.
-The system opens the **Installed Applications** screen with the Prometheus app in the **Deploying** state.
+The system opens the **Installed Applications** screen with the SCALE Chia app in the **Deploying** state.
 When the installation completes it changes to **Running**.

 {{< trueimage src="/images/SCALE/Apps/ChiaAppInstalled.png" alt="Chia App Installed" id="Chia App Installed" >}}

-The first time the SCALE Chia app launches it automatically creates and sets a new private key for your plotting and wallet, but you must preserve this key across container restarts.
+The first time the SCALE Chia app launches it automatically creates and sets a new private key for your Chia plotting and wallet, but you must preserve this key across container restarts.

-### Preserving the Private Key
+### Obtaining and Preserving Keys
 To make sure your plots and wallet private key persists across container restarts, save the mnemonic seed created during the app installation and deployment.

 On the **Installed** apps screen, click on the Chia app, then scroll down to the **Workloads** widget and see the **Shell** and **Logs** icons.